rach1tarora/rach1tarora.github.io/index.md

 I'm currently searching for hybrid internships in the Washington, D.C. area for the Winter of 2024.

-Currently I'm learning exploit development, offensive coding and focusing on personal project where i build my own C2 Framework from ground up.
+Currently I'm learning exploit development, offensive coding and focusing on personal project where I build my own C2 Framework from ground up.

 I post blogs <a href="/blog" style="color:red;" rel="noopener">here</a>  and my  Linkedin -> <a href="#" class="fa fa-linkedin" href = "https://www.linkedin.com/in/rach1tarora/" target="_blank" rel="noopener" ></a> &nbsp;